mainamurakaru-99/temperature-converter/README.md

 ---

+Testing:
+For this project we used 3 types of testing:
+Unit Testing
+Input Validation testing
+Manual User testing

+Unit testing

+Unit tests were done to ensure the conversion formulas were correct.
+We did this by running the program with known values, from celsius to fahrenheit and fahrenheit to celsius, and confirming that the output results were all accurate.

+Input validation testing

+These tests were to confirm how the program handles invalid input.
+We did this by putting in values that were not numbers, like text and characters, to confirm that the program would put out the correct error messages.

+Manual User testing

+This was to ensure the program was clear, understandable and easy to use.
+We did this by:
+Making sure the input prompt is clear
+Ensuring the output is formatted correctly and had the correct units Ensuring execution was smoothly completed

+Testing Outcome:

+The testing process confirmed that The conversions were accurate, proper error messages were displayed when tests were done with invalid inputs, and the program is simple and easy to use.

+---

 ## Collaboration and Testing
 - Documentation, branching, merging and collaboration: Done by Maina Murakaru
 - Module writing and unit testing: Done by Adan Badriyah